sergeykhbr/gardemarin/README.md

   - FreeRTOS with the Web server using LwIP TCP/IP stack.
   - CAN over Ethernet
-  - And some other teching materials
+  - And some other useful examples